XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

 1. Every monitoring cycle (typically 15 seconds), the service:
    - Determines the latest block number
-   - Fetches all blocks produced since the last check in efficient batches
+   - Fetches all blocks produced since the last check in efficient batches (default batch size: 50)
    - Processes each block directly in the monitoring loop
    - Updates performance metrics and identifies known missed rounds
+   - Logs performance statistics for transparency

 ### Missed Round Detection